EMPLOYMENT HISTORY

 detected in modern soils and flooded-cave sediments from the Bahamas, 14th

-Symposium on the Geology of the Bahamas and Other Carbonate Regions (In Press).
+Symposium on the Geology of the Bahamas and Other Carbonate Regions, p.
+209-219.

 Schwabe, S. J., 2008, The difficulties of sampling in underwater caves in the Bahamas: